OwnLocal/ruby-style-guide/tlrd.md

 * Favor `unless` over `if !` and `until` over `while !`
 * Never use `unless` with `else`.
 Rewrite these with the positive case first.
-* Only use parentheses around a condition when assigning a variable inside the conditional expression:
+* Never use parentheses around a condition when assigning a variable inside the conditional expression:

     ```Ruby
-    if x > 10
-      puts "big number!"
+    #bad
+    if (b = Business.find(id))
+      # b...
     end

+    #good
+    b = Business.find(id)
-    if (b = Business.find(id))
+    if b
       # b...
     end
     ```